Ryanair Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 3. Vautour (5:05.50) in 2016

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Ryanair Chase next time out then you would have backed a total of 4 winners.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of +3.83.
-Whilst we wait for the 2025 Ryanair Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Ryanair Chase next time out, then you would have backed a total of 4 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +3.83.
+Ahead of the 2026 Ryanair Chase, why not head over to the racing predictions for tips on other races today?

-When looking over the past 20 renewals, a time of 5:01.10 was set by Uxizandre in 2015, which is the quickest time over that period, the runner was trained by Alan King and ridden by A P McCoy.
-The slowest winning time was set in 2018 when Balko Des Flos won in a time of 5:23.60, booked to ride was Davy Russell by the trainer Henry De Bromhead.
+When looking over the past 20 renewals, a time of 5:01.10 was set by Uxizandre in 2015, trained by Alan King and ridden by A P McCoy, which is the quickest time over that period.
+The slowest winning time was set in 2018 when Balko Des Flos won in a time of 5:23.60 for trainer Henry De Bromhead, who booked Davy Russell in the saddle.

 What the expert says...

-For the quality of the fields, it is rather surprising that only 4 of the winners between 2005 & 2024 went on to win next time out.
-Eight of the winners went to the Melling Chase, only Albertas Run (2010) won that race.
+For the quality of the fields, it is rather surprising that only 4 of the winners between 2006 & 2024 went on to win next time out.
+Eight of the winners went to the Melling Chase; only Albertas Run (2010) won that race.

 Andy Powell - Horse Racing Betting Expert - OLBG.com